-Refers to the use of switches in an Ethernet network.
+The use of Ethernet switches in a local network.
 This term was more commonly used when networks were being transitioned from hubs to switches.
 Today, Ethernet switches are the norm, even a low-cost 5-port unit is a switch rather than a hub.
 Throughout the 2000s, migrating from shared Ethernet hubs to Ethernet switches provided a dramatic increase in throughput.
-An Ethernet hub shares the total bandwidth of the unit with all the devices transmitting at the same time.
+An Ethernet hub shared the total bandwidth of the unit with all the devices transmitting.
 With an Ethernet switch, each sender/receiver pair transmits at the highest common speed between them.
 See Ethernet switch, N-way and hub vs. switch.